DasAng/phobo-vscode/actiondocs/http_request.md

-## Http get
+## Http request

-This action will perform a HTTP/HTTPS GET request to the specified url.
+This action will perform a HTTP/HTTPS request to the specified url.

+- **`@method`**: this parameter is required and specifies the request method.
+It can be one of the following:
+    - get
+    - head
+    - options
+    - delete
 - **`@url`**: this parameter is required and is url to retrieve data.
-You can use an [Intrinsic expression](intrinsic_expression.md) for this parameter
+You can use an [Intrinsic expression](https://github.com/DasAng/phobo-release/blob/master/docs/intrinsic_expression.md) for this parameter
 - **`@headers`**: this parameter is optional.
 Specify the headers to use with the request.
 The format for specifying headers must be a comma separated name value pair like so:

     \<name>:\<value>